 The clicker is a small hand-held gadget that emits a sound when you press it.
 The sound the clicker makes is a signal to your dog that the behavior it just offered is rewardable.
 This “click” is always followed by a food reward.
 Think: Click and Treat!
 Note, the clicker is NOT for getting attention.

-As President of Canine Behavior Counseling I am dedicated to helping dog owners with new puppies or those with problem dogs.
-Dogs that are overly aroused, anxious, fearful, dog aggressive, human directed aggressive, dominant, or simply undisciplined are those that I can help using a Positive Approach.
-My training programs encompass group classes, and personalized one-to-one counseling.
+As President of Canine Behavior Counseling I am dedicated to helping dog owners understand their dogs responses better.
+Dogs that become overly aroused, fearful, or aggressive are those that I can help using a Positive Approach.
+My training programs encompass two comprehensive online training classes, and personalized one-to-one counseling.
 I seek to achieve a balanced state of mind and a healthy relationship between the dog and its owners.
-It is important for dog owners to understand their dogs emotional needs as behaviors are a response to how the dog feels.
+It is important for dog owners to understand their dogs emotional sensitivities and sociability as behaviors are a response to how the dog feels.
 By providing the proper information and training, the relationship between dog and owner will be a happy and balanced one.

 Thank you for visiting my dog training site, if you are interested in learning how to modify your dogs behavior or understanding why your dog’s behavior has changed contact Judy Moore!